-- What sort if gifts do people buy for the bridal couple?
+- What sort of gifts do people buy for the bridal couple?

 - Have you ever received a strange gift?
 What was it?

-- Is gift giving common among all human cultures?
+- Is gift giving common to all cultures?
 Why?

 - Can you think of any examples of animals giving gifts?